perryrob/oxcart/README.md

 Introduction
 ============

-Very rough still indevelopment source code.
+Very rough still in-development source code.
 Notes below are for me alone.
 The plan is to clean everything up so the cross build setup and isntallation are repeatable.

 ***** USE AT YOUR OWN RISK ******